-- Program Impact: strong laws, well implemented, with timely and effective oversight to strengthen the impact of core Commission programs.
-Organization-wide focus will continue to strengthen essential outreach, oversight, and accountability mandates by designing and implementing program and business process improvements that deepen the impact of those mandates in practice. - Broadened Understanding: heightened awareness of the laws, including through broadly accessible public disclosure that promotes meaningful public engagement.
-Practical tools and information for City officials and others that enhance both understanding of the laws and compliance.
-Creatively meeting the information and engagement needs of stakeholders and the public, including by continuing to leverage effective remote technologies, will be essential. - Service Excellence through continuous improvement, transparency, and accountability for our work.
-As San Francisco emerges from the pandemic and the City puts forth its re-opening plan for departments and the public, the Commission will re-assess and re-calibrate its services to ensure the continuity of effective business process improvements and incorporation of organizational insights into its daily operations going forward that have been gained from both the successes and challenges of the prior year.
+- Program Impact: Strong laws, well implemented, with timely and effective oversight will enhance the impact of core Commission programs.
+Organization-wide focus on essential outreach, oversight, and accountability, and by designing and implementing program and business process improvements, the Commission can better achieve and deepen the impact of its mandates in practice. - Broadened Understanding: Heighten awareness of the laws, including through broadly accessible public disclosure to foster meaningful public engagement.
+Develop and promote use of practical tools and information for City officials and others that enhance both understanding of the laws and compliance.
+Creatively meet the information and engagement needs of stakeholders and the public, including by continuing to leverage effective remote technologies. - Service Excellence: Strive for excellence through continuous improvement, transparency, and accountability for our work.
+As San Francisco continues to emerge from the pandemic and the City continues to evolve re-opening plans for departments and the public, the Commission will re-assess and re-calibrate its services to ensure the continuity and effectiveness of its business process improvements and embed those organizational insights into its daily operations going forward.

-These priorities provide a lens through which the allocation of departmental resources will be prioritized and managed to further advance the Commission's mandates established by San Franciscans.
-The Commission remains committed to leveraging all resources invested in its vital mission with focus, flexibility, and creativity as it continues its public service to help build public trust.
+These priorities provide a lens through which the allocation of departmental resources will be prioritized and managed to further advance San Franciscan's mandates for the Ethics Commission.
+The Commission remains committed to leveraging all resources invested in its vital mission with focus, flexibility, and creativity as it continues its public service to help build and maintain public trust.